Body + Mind is reader-supported. We may earn an affiliate commission when you buy through some of the links on our site.

 Common symptoms of this eye disease include clouded vision, light sensitivity, difficulty seeing at night and blurry vision.
 To reduce your risk of contracting this visionary issue, be sure to eat omega-3 and antioxidant-rich foods to help your eyes better ward off potential cataract formation.

 As we age, our eyes take the heat for years of playing in the sun, reading in dimly lit rooms and staring at screens for far too long.
 Gradually, nerve damage may occur and lead to even greater eye-related complications — glaucoma included.

 We’re betting you’ve heard of glaucoma, especially since it’s a leading eye disease that afflicts many women as they age.
 The tricky part about this eye condition is that it often doesn’t display warning signs or symptoms during earlier stages, making it more difficult to treat and prevent when it first forms.

 Research studies show that changes in female sex hormones over time can potentially impact intraocular pressure, leading to an increased risk of acquiring this disease.
 Fortunately, maintaining regular eye care and scheduling annual visits with an optometrist can help you prevent or reduce the progression of this disease.

 There are many health benefits we take for granted on a daily basis — and being able to see without discomfort or complications is just one of them.
+Vision problems can also be a sign of other health conditions.
 But just because you may not find yourself experiencing eye issues now doesn’t mean you shouldn’t look out for your future eye-health, either.

 Keeping your eyes healthy and comfortable is pretty important — wouldn’t you agree?
 While visionary health risks may be more common in women, that doesn’t mean they aren’t preventable, too.